 The attorney general's office has a broader, statewide role.
 It can prosecute criminal cases, but it mostly handles civil litigation for the state's interests.
 For example, the attorney general may file lawsuits on behalf of Idaho residents in areas like consumer protection, environmental law, and public safety.

 The attorney general also provides legal counsel to the state government and public officials.

 Idaho County District Attorney Offices

-Note: Although we strive to provide the most current contact and website information available for the Prosecutor's offices in this state, this information is subject to change.
+Note: We strive to give the most current contact and website information available for the prosecutor's offices in this state.
+But this information is subject to change.
 If you have found contact or website information that is not current, please contact us.

 Charged with a Criminal Offense?
 A Local Attorney Can Help

-Are you facing charges in Idaho?
-If so, you're eventually going to interact with the local prosecutor's office.
+Are you facing charges in the state of Idaho?
+Do you have legal questions and concerns?
+Eventually, you will have to deal with the local prosecutor's office.
 Before you do, you should seek legal advice to help you better understand your rights and the legal protections available to you.
 Find out more by getting in touch with an experienced criminal defense attorney near you.